leohhhn/gno/docs/how-to-guides/tutorial.md

 This completes the environment setup.

 To follow this tutorial, having the most up-to-date docs open is recommended.
-Currently, you can view the official docs locally by running `yarn start` in the `misc/docusaurus` folder.
+You can view the official documentation [here](https://docs.gno.land/).

 ## Generating a Gno.Land keypair with Gnokey